smiddy-001/arcolinux-dotfiles/README.md

-# gentoo-dotfiles
+# arcolinux-dotfiles
-Personal dotfiles for gentoo linux in a windows xp style but with sexy dark mode enabled.
+Personal dotfiles for arcolinux linux in a windows xp style but with sexy dark mode enabled.

 ---
 ## Screenshots